 The Faculty has seven honorary officers.
 They provide strategic leadership and act as ambassadors to promote and develop the work of FPH.
 The President and Vice President are elected by the membership.
 All other officers are elected by the Board.
-The officers serve a three-year term of office and, all but the President, are eligible to stand for re-election for a second term of two years.
+The officers serve a three-year term and, all but the President, are eligible to stand for re-election for a second term of two years.

 Email – email@example.com